rodrigosousa11/rodrigosousa11.github.io/README.md

 # Personal Website

 Welcome to my personal website!
-This website is built using Vite and React and serves as a platform for me to showcase my personal information, skills and contacts.
+This website is built using Vite and React and serves as a platform for me to showcase my personal information, skills, projects and contacts.

 ## Features